fedbiomed/fedbiomed/CODING_RULES.md

       ...
     ```

+  - can use the `except Exception:` when re-raising (usually in lower layers, for error message specificity)

     If needed:
     ```
     try:
       mycode()
     except Exception as e:
-      ...
+      raise FedbiomedSomeerrorMessage
     ```

+  - should use the `except Exception:` in top layer code for handling unexpected errors.
+On the node, exception is not re-raised and an error message is sent to the researcher.

-  - don't use the `except:` clause
+  - don't use the very general `except:` clause

     Don't
     ```